lukastk/maths-notes/misc/Fitting the ASHE data.md

 F_2(x ; \tau, \alpha) = 1 - \left( \frac{\tau}{x}\right)^\alpha
 $$

+where $\Phi$ is the Standard Normal Distribution.
 The last data-point to take into consideration is the mean earnings $\bar{x}$.
 We must have

 $$
 \int_0^\infty dx\ x f(x | \theta) = \bar{x} \quad (1)